-Article 5 of the UK Securitisation Regulation places certain due diligence requirements (the "UK Investor Due Diligence Requirements" and, together with the EU Investor Due Diligence Requirements, the "Investor Due Diligence Requirements" (and references in this prospectus to "the applicable Investor Due Diligence Requirements" shall mean such Investor Due Diligence Requirements to which a particular Affected Investor is subject)) on investments in "securitisations" (as defined in the UK Securitisation Regulation) by an "institutional investor", defined in the UK Securitisation Regulation to include: (a) an insurance undertaking as defined in section 417(1) of the FSMA; (b) a reinsurance undertaking as defined in section 417(1) of the FSMA; (c) an occupational pension scheme as defined in section 1(1) of the Pension Schemes Act 1993 that has its main administration in the UK, or a fund manager of such a scheme appointed under section 34(2) of the Pensions Act 1995 that, in respect of activity undertaken pursuant to that appointment, is authorized for the purposes of section 31 of the FSMA; (d) an AIFM (as defined in regulation 4(1) of the Alternative Investment Fund Managers Regulations 2013) which markets or manages AIFs (as defined in regulation 3 of those Regulations) in the UK; (e) a management company as defined in section 237(2) of the FSMA; (f) a UCITS as defined by section 236A of the FSMA, which is an authorized open ended investment company as defined in section 237(3) of the FSMA; (g) a CRR firm as defined by Article 4(1)(2A) of Regulation (EU) No 575/2013, as it forms part of the domestic law of the UK by virtue of the EUWA (as amended, the "UK CRR"); and (h) an FCA investment firm as defined by Article 4(1)(2AB) of the UK CRR.
-The UK Investor Due Diligence Requirements also apply to investments by certain consolidated affiliates, wherever established or located, of firms subject to the UK CRR (such affiliates, together with all such institutional investors, "UK Affected Investors", and together with EU Affected Investors, "Affected Investors").
+Regulations 32B to 32D (inclusive) of the UK Securitisation Regulations, SECN4 and Article 5 of Chapter 2 of the PRASR, as applicable, place certain due diligence requirements (the "UK Investor Due Diligence Requirements") on investments in "securitisations" (as defined in the UK Securitisation Regulations) by an "institutional investor", defined in the UK Securitisation Regulations to include: (a) an insurance undertaking as defined in section 417(1) of the FSMA; (b) a reinsurance undertaking as defined in section 417(1) of the FSMA; (c) the trustees or managers of an occupational pension scheme as defined in section 1(1) of the Pension Schemes Act 1993 that has its main administration in the UK; (d) a fund manager of such an occupational pension scheme appointed under section 34(2) of the Pensions Act 1995 that, in respect of activity undertaken pursuant to that appointment, is authorized for the purposes of section 31 of the FSMA; (e) an AIFM (as defined in regulation 4 of the Alternative Investment Fund Managers Regulations 2013 (the "AIFM Regulations")) with permission under the FSMA in respect of managing an AIF (as defined in regulation 3 of the AIFM Regulations), and which markets or manages an AIF in the UK; (f) a small registered UK AIFM (as defined in the AIFM Regulations); (g) a management company as defined in section 237(2) of the FSMA; (h) a UCITS as defined in section 236A of the FSMA, which is an authorized open ended investment company as defined in section 237(3) of the FSMA; (i) a CRR firm as defined in Article 4(1)(2A) of Regulation (EU) No 575/2013, as it forms part of the domestic law of the UK by virtue of the EUWA (as amended, the "UK CRR"); and (h) an FCA investment firm as defined in Article 4(1)(2AB) of the UK CRR.
+The UK Investor Due Diligence Requirements also apply to investments by certain consolidated affiliates, wherever established or located, of entities subject to the UK CRR (such affiliates, together with all such institutional investors, "UK Affected Investors").